Christian People's Party (Peru): 2021 general election and loss of party registration

 For the 2021 general election, Alberto Beingolea announced the establishment of National Unity, a party leadership roundtable of the Christian People's Party to analyze options if running in a coalition or independently in the elections.
 The roundtable managed to negotiate with a variety of political personalities and parties until reaching an agreement César Acuña of Alliance for Progress.
 The alliance was officially signed on 12 October 2020, but lasted only six days, upon the revelation of disconformity from PPC's leadership, most prominently from the party Secretary General, Marisol Pérez Tello, who rejected Acuña by stating "she would not support a plagiarizer".
 Illegal audios were revealed by the press, and the alliance broke off almost immediately.

 Following the failed agreement with Alliance for Progress, Beingolea announced that he would run for the party's presidential nomination.
 He formally attained the nomination on 29 November 2020.

 On election day, Beingolea only garnered 2% of the vote, placing eleventh in the election for the presidency; at congressional level, the party failed to attain representation.
 The party lost its registration at the National Jury of Elections on 7 September 2021, alongside other fifteen parties that failed to overcome the electoral threshold in the last general election.

-Renewed registration (2024–present)
+Renewed registration (2024)

 Less than three years since the loss of the party registration, the party regained its registration for a second time at the National Jury of Elections on 10 May 2024.

 Under the leadership of Carlos Neuhaus, the party announced its primary election consisting of the candidacy’s of Neuhaus himself, former Prime Minister Óscar Valdés, former Governor Fernando Cillóniz of Ica, and former Foreign Minister Javier González Olaechea.

+Government of José Jerí

+In October 2025, following the vacancy of Dina Boluarte and the beginning of José Jerí’s government, lawyer and party activist Ernesto Álvarez Miranda assumed the presidency of the Council of Ministers of the transitional government.
+For this, he requested a leave of absence from his party membership.

+General elections 2026

+For the 2026 elections, in July 2025, the PPC formed an alliance with the party Unidad y Paz, led by Roberto Chiabra.
+At an extraordinary congress held by the PPC, it was decided to establish an alliance with Unidad y Paz and promote Chiabra as their candidate.
+When asked by the press, the party’s vice president, Miguel Ángel Mufarech, revealed that they had previously proposed an electoral alliance to Popular Force so that its leader, Keiko Fujimori, would head a joint list for the Senate, but the Fujimorist party did not accept.